WordPress/gutenberg/packages/components/src/modal/README.md

 - Required: No
 - Default: true

-### showCloseIcon
+### isDismissable

-If this property is set to false, the modal will not display a close icon.
+If this property is set to false, the modal will not display a close icon and cannot be dismissed.

 - Type: `bool`
 - Required: No